k8ssandra/k8ssandra-operator/README.md

 ```
 This installs the operator in the `default` namespace.

-If you just want to generate the maninfests then run:
+If you just want to generate the manifests then run:

 ```
 kustomize build $K8SSANDRA_OPERATOR_HOME